Ruins of Adventure

-Ruins of Adventure is a Dungeons & Dragons module that served as the basis for the popular "Gold Box" role-playing video game Pool of Radiance, published in 1988 by Strategic Simulations, Inc. (SSI).
-According to the editors of Dragon magazine, Pool of Radiance was based on Ruins of Adventure, and not vice versa.
+Ruins of Adventure is a Dungeons & Dragons module that was based on the "Gold Box" role-playing video game Pool of Radiance, published in 1988 by Strategic Simulations, Inc. (SSI).
+Mike Breault stated that TSR chose him, Winter, Cook, and Ward to work on the design and writing for Pool of Radiance, indicating that the material was originally created for the game.
+However, according to the editors of Dragon magazine, Pool of Radiance was based on Ruins of Adventure, and not vice versa.
 The plot loosely tracks that of the computer game.

 Plot summary

 Ruins of Adventure contains four short Forgotten Realms adventure scenarios which are connected and adapted from the Pool of Radiance computer game, and take place in the devastated town of Phlan.

 The adventurers are hired to remove evil forces from Phlan, presumably by killing them.
 They hear rumor of a Boss controlling them and seek him out.
 This Boss proves to be a worthy adversary, but in the end the adventurers defeat him.

 Locations

 There are various locations in the fictional city of Phlan.
 Each of these locations comes with a map and detailed area description.
 These locations include: